etherealmachine/entish/README.md

 I'd also love to use it inside my [Mapmaker](https://etherealmachine.github.io/mapmaker) app and combine this into a one-stop-shop for rules and maps.
 The grand vision is that all of this could help drive Procedural Generation in RPGs, so imagine you have a Roguelike but it's still driven by a GM, with opportunities for kitbashing rules and content, crunchy combat, and the roleplay you can only get from real people.

 ## What about rolls and dice?
-The `damage` fact in the example has a `roll`, but it's kind of a lie.
-Rolls are just constants, like `Auric`, `TwoHandedSword`, and `5`.
-I have obvious ideas around instantiating facts from rolls and doing probability math on aggregations of rolls, but nothing concrete quite yet.
+This is in progress.
+I've got a start on probability calculation - you can see the last part of the example calculates the probability of a 1d20+2 rolling more than a 15 is 40%.
+Still TODO is how to instantiate facts from "probabilistic facts", i.e. facts with rolls in them, and then trying to include more randomization techniques, like coin flips, dice pools, and decks of cards.